LLNL/Caliper/doc/sphinx/services.rst

 --------------------------------

 The `alloc` service adds data tracking information to Caliper.
-It will resolve the data container of any attribute of class "class.memoryaddress", for example the array containing a memory address sampled by the `Libpfm` service.
+It records snapshots of allocation calls with their arguments and return values, and resolves the containing allocations of any memory addresses produced by other Caliper services, such as the `Libpfm` service.
 By default, it will only use data tracking information provided via the ``cali::DataTracker`` API, but it may be configured to record and/or track any allocations by hooking system allocation calls.
+This service may potentially incur significant amounts of overhead when recording/tracking frequent allocations/deallocations.

+.. envvar:: CALI_ALLOC_TRACK_RANGES=(true|false)

+    When set, snapshots with memory addresses produced by other services (e.g., Libpfm)  will be appended with the allocations that contain them.

+    Default: true

+.. envvar:: CALI_ALLOC_RECORD_ACTIVE_MEM=(true|false)

+    Record the amount of active allocated memory, in bytes, at each snapshot.

+    Default: true

+.. envvar:: CALI_ALLOC_COUNT_ALLOCS_BY_SIZE=(true|false)

+    Count the number of active allocations of the same size.
+    At each allocation snapshot, this will append the number of allocations of the same size as the current allocation.

+    Default: false

-.. envvar:: CALI_ALLOC_RECORD_ALL=(true|false)
+.. envvar:: CALI_ALLOC_RECORD_SYSTEM_ALLOCS=(true|false)

-   Record all allocations captured by hooking malloc/calloc/realloc.
-   May cause high overhead for codes that frequently allocate memory.
+   Record calls to malloc/calloc/realloc/free with their arguments as Caliper snapshots.

    Default: false.

-.. envvar:: CALI_ALLOC_TRACK_ALL=(true|false)
+.. envvar:: CALI_ALLOC_TRACK_SYSTEM_ALLOC_RANGES=(true|false)

-   Track all allocations captured by hooking malloc/calloc/realloc.
+   Track all allocations created/deleted using malloc/calloc/realloc/free.
-   May cause high overhead for codes that frequently allocate memory.
+   This requires CALI_ALLOC_TRACK_RANGES=true (which is default).

    Default: false.